 ATLANTA AREA FAMILY PSYCHIATRY CLINIC, Atlanta, Georgia

-Private Practice, 1979 – Present
+Private Practice, 1979 – 2025

 EMORY UNIVERSITY, Atlanta, Georgia

-Provide supervision to Psychiatry Residents and lectures to Psychology Interns and Fellows, clerkships and practicums, providing consultation, serve on the Diversity and Inclusion Committee,
+Provide supervision to Psychiatry Residents and lectures to Psychology Interns and Fellows, clerkships and practicums, providing consultation, serve on the Diversity and Inclusion Committee, serve on the Promotion Committee, serving on the Immigration and Refugee Committee.

 INTERNATIONAL RESCUE COMMITTEE PROGRAM, Atlanta, Georgia

-Clinical/Technical Consultant, 2015 – Present
+Clinical/Technical Consultant, 2015 – 2020 (PRN)

 Screen women refugees and provide stabilization and referral.
 Provide technical support and referral for victims of torture and survivors of domestic abuse.

-REFUGEE MENTAL HEALTH RESOURCE NETWORK; A Interdivisional Project of the American Psychological Association; Vice Chair of the Steering Committee, 2016-Present.
+An Interdivisional Project of the American Psychological Association; Vice Chair of the Steering Committee, 2016-2019.

 • Provide national webinars and programs at the APA National Convention

-RED CROSS NATIONAL DISASTER MENTAL HEALTH TRAINING TEAM
+RED CROSS-NATIONAL DISASTER MENTAL HEALTH TRAINING TEAM

 Team Member, 2016-Present